qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-3.rst

   }

 Now it's time to get this method working.
 But how do we load the data in qooxdoo?
 As it is a JSONP service, we can use the :ref:`JSONP data store <pages/data_binding/stores#jsonp_store>` contained in the data binding layer of qooxdoo.
 But we only want to create it once and not every time the method is called.
-Thats why we save the store as a private instance member and check for the existence of it before we create the store.
+That's why we save the store as a private instance member and check for the existence of it before we create the store.
 Just take a look at the method implementation to see how it works.

 ::